 Examples of unacceptable behaviour are statements, either written or verbal, that deride, insult, denigrate or are discriminatory in any form.

-Staff will acknowledge their responsibilities and obligations under occupational safety and health (OSH) laws and agree to take reasonable care to ensure their own safety and health at work and to avoid adversely affecting the safety or health of others through any act or omission at work.
+Staff acknowledge their responsibilities and obligations under occupational safety and health (OSH) legislation and agree to take reasonable care to ensure their own safety and health at work and to avoid adversely affecting the safety or health of others through any act or omission at work.
 Staff agree to take practicable precautions to prevent, report and manage any hazards, risks and injuries to ensure a safe working environment.

 Staff are required to:

 - Perform all duties in accordance with relevant OSH laws, College policies and procedures and instruction given by PLC for the safety or health of others

-- Consult with all stakeholders including staff, students and contractors on any OSH matter;
+- Consult with stakeholders including staff, students and contractors as applicable on any OSH matter

-- Ensure that they do not adversely affect their work performance or cause any risk to health and safety through the consumption of alcohol or use of other drugs.
+- Ensure that they do not adversely affect their work performance or cause any risk to health and safety through the consumption of alcohol or use of other drugs; and

-The materials/ programs developed that relate to employment with PLC, whether created on campus, at home or another venue, are the intellectual property of the College.
-Staff cannot give away or assign the College’s intellectual property without the approval of the Principal.
+The materials/programmes developed that relate to employment with PLC, whether created on campus, at home, or another venue, are the intellectual property of the College.
+Staff cannot give away or assign the College’s intellectual property without the written approval of the Principal.
 Staff must ensure the intellectual property rights of others are not infringed.

 Breach of Code of Conduct

 Consequences relating to the Code of Conduct will vary depending on the nature and scale of the breach.
-Please refer to the Staff Misconduct and Discipline Policy for more information.
+Please refer to the Performance Counselling, Discipline and Termination Policy for more information.
 Staff are required to report all objectively observable breaches of this Code of Conduct to the Principal or, where the breach observed was committed by the Principal, to the Chair of Council.